 Advance Directive

-You and your doctor talk about your test results, medications and other important health care matters.
+You and your doctor talk about your test results, medications, and other important healthcare matters.
 If you were unable to talk with your doctor due to a sudden illness or accident, would your doctor know your future healthcare wishes?
 Do those closest to you know your wishes?
-Our Advance Care Planning facilitators can help you start these conversations with your doctor and those close to you.
+We can help you start these conversations with your doctor and those close to you.

 Give the gift of making your health care wishes known to those close to you.
 We can help you create an advance directive that will give you and those who care about your peace of mind.